tindolt/pterobilling/README.md

 - Built-in support center with a ticketing system, knowledge base, system status page, and announcements
 - Built-in subdomain manager* and software installer* for game servers
 - Built-in contact form, terms of service, privacy policy, and system status pages
-- *Extendable: add more features by installing extensions (PayPal, Cloudflare Zone, cPanel Zone, Minecraft JAR, hCaptcha)
+- *Extendable: add more features by installing more extensions (see pre-installed extensions below)

+### Pre-installed Extensions
+PayPal, Cloudflare Zone, cPanel Zone, Minecraft JAR

+Please feel free to suggest more on [our Discord server](https://discord.gg/GQ5EWQz6MQ) (*Make sure to check the to-do list first*)

 ## Getting Started
 Please read our [documentation](https://docs.alaister.net).